1220812/LAPR2/docs/sprintB/us002/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The user must be a real estate agent to proceed with a properrty registration.
+* **AC1:** The user must be a real estate agent to proceed with a property registration.
 * **AC2:** All required fields must be filled in.
 * **AC3:** The property can't already exist in the system.